1nsomn1aa/Coding-Cars-and-Coffee/README.md

 **Images**
 - Logo has been created using Photoshop and 'Rumble Sport Athletic' font.
-- Hero picture is from my personal photography porftolio.
+- Hero picture is from my personal photography portfolio.
 - Events and Team images are a mixture of personal and [PixaBay](https://pixabay.com/), [Pexels](https://pexels.com/), [UnSplash](https://www.unsplash.com), and [freepik](https://www.freepik.com).

 **Video**